carlocirillo/PAC-AI/README.md

 # PAC-AI 🧠👾

 **PAC-AI** is a Reinforcement Learning (RL) agent that learns to play the classic **Pac-Man** game using **Stable-Baselines3**.
-The environment is built from scratch or adapted from a custom Pac-Man implementation, and the agent learns optimal strategies through trial and error using modern deep RL algorithms.
+The environment is built from scratch, and the agent learns optimal strategies through trial and error using modern deep RL algorithms (PPO).

 ---